cloudshiftinc/codeartifact-gradle-plugin/README.md

 ## Compatibility

-This plugin requires Gradle 8.6 or later running on Java 17 or later and is compatible with the Gradle Configuration Cache.
+Releases < 2.0.0 require Gradle 8.6 or later running on Java 17 or later and is compatible with the Gradle Configuration Cache.

+2.0.0+ require Gradle 9.0 or later running on Java 21 or later and is compatible with the Gradle Configuration.

 Only the Gradle Kotlin DSL is supported.